con/opfvta-reexecution/README.md

 [![PDF document](https://badgen.net/badge/PDF/manual%20record/yellow)](https://articles.chymera.eu/fraaef.pdf)

 This repository contains code, data, and prose as required to:
-* re-execute the OPFVTA article in a container environment.
+* re-execute analysis and production of the OPFVTA article in a container environment.
 * generate a meta-article, detailing the reexecution environment and including a reference example of how to inspect reproducibility across reexecutions.

 ## How to clone this repository